Dianne Feinstein

 Education:B.A., Stanford University

-Dianne Feinstein assumed office as a United States senator from California in November 1992, the first woman senator from that state.
+Dianne Feinstein served as a United States senator from California from November 1992 to September 2023, the first woman senator from that state.
 On Feb.
-14, 2023, she announced that she would not run for re-election in 2024.
+14, 2023, she announced that she would not run for re-election in 2024, but passed away before finishing her term.

 Feinstein was born in San Francisco, California, on June 22, 1933.
 She graduated from Stanford University in 1955.

-For more information on Feinstein's policy subject areas, committee appointments and sponsored/co-sponsored legislation in the U.S. House of Representatives, please visit her profile on https://www.congress.gov.
+For more information on Feinstein's policy subject areas, committee appointments and sponsored/co-sponsored legislation during her time in the U.S. House of Representatives, please visit her profile on https://www.congress.gov.

 Sources: